mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 For that we can make use of `cats.effect.Ref`, however we need to distinguish between two completely separate problems:
 - forwarding requests to the backends and returning the response to the clients (main feature)
-- checking the health of the backend (secondary feature)
+- checking the health of the backends (secondary feature)

 So, clearly we see that we need to have two separate instances which wrap `cats.effect.Ref`.
-We can name them as `Backends` and `HealthChecks`:
+Let's name them as `Backends` and `HealthChecks`:

 ```scala
 package com.ghurtchu.loadbalancer.domain